dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ## How to check the Shipping Cost?

 We can ship the PCBs to any country/countries.
 Shiping cost depends on the weight of the boards, different countries, and shipping method.
 Before you pay, you can see the shipping cost and select the shipping method.
-So you just need to add it to your cart, you will see some options like bellow image
+So you just need to add it to your cart you will see some options like bellow image.

 ![](images/shippingcost.png)